poppytait/bubblebaby/README.md

 # bubblebaby
-Bubble Baby is a game where the player controls the bubble, attempting to guide it between oncoming tubes without hitting them.
+Bubble Baby is a game where the player controls Bubbles (Powerpuff Girls) by guiding her through oncoming pipes whilst trying not to get hit.

 ## MVP (DOM-CANVAS)
 CANVAS.
 The MVP is a game where the player guides a ball through columns.